nathankouts/ds_salary_proj/README.md

   * Created a tool that predicts data science salaries based on some features.
   *	Scraped over 1000 job descriptions from glassdoor using python.

-  *	Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
+  *	Analyzed the text of each job description to see the value that companies put on python, excel, aws, and spark.

   *	Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.